-FedEx operates a total of 48,253 locations across the United States.
-The top city by location count is Cook, Illinois, with 795 locations, followed by Los Angeles, California, with 742 locations.
+FedEx operates a total of 47,621 locations across the United States.
+The top city by location count is Cook, Illinois, with 772 locations, followed by Harris, Texas, and Los Angeles, California, each with 734 locations.
 The top 10 cities collectively account for 10.6% of all FedEx locations nationwide.
-Texas and Florida each have multiple cities in the top 10, highlighting regional concentration.

 The complete dataset of FedEx locations across the United States of America is available for download, including coordinates, traffic patterns, and operational status.

-FedEx has 48253 locations across the United States of America.
+FedEx has 47621 United States of America.
 The key variables shows the most infleuntial aspects for FedEx locations nationwide.
-This provides a closer look of how FedEx is operating from different prespectives.
+This provides a closer look of how FedEx is operating from different prespectives.locations across the

 FedEx's highest average ratings in the United States are in Florida and New Jersey, both at 3.9, followed by Georgia, North Carolina, and Ohio at 3.8.
-California leads in the number of reviews with 57,850, closely followed by Texas with 54,791 and Florida with 50,256.
-New York and Georgia also have significant review counts of 30,635 and 28,745, respectively.
+California leads in the number of reviews with 60,606, followed by Texas with 55,400 and Florida with 50,561.
+New York and Georgia also have significant review counts, with 31,171 and 26,344 respectively.

-FedEx achieved 100% phone coverage across all listed states in the United States.
-Texas had the highest total and phone coverage count at 4,449, followed by Florida with 3,865 and California with 3,408.
-Each of the top ten states reported complete phone coverage for their respective totals.
+FedEx achieved full phone coverage across all listed states in the United States, with 100% of locations having phone access.
+Texas led with 4,430 locations, followed by Florida with 3,811 and California with 3,370.
+Each of the top ten states, including New York, Illinois, and New Jersey, maintained complete phone coverage.

 FedEx POI data enables clear measurement of footprint and demand.
 Analysts can rank states and cities by location count, compare coverage on a per-capita basis, and use traffic scores and review volumes to spot high-performing markets and under-served pockets.
 The result is an objective view of saturation, growth opportunities, and performance outliers.